Everything you need to know about our rebrand

 Discover the impact of the NetworkWe're the charity behind the National Cycle Network - a network of signed paths and routes that connect people and places across the UK and provide traffic-free spaces for everyone to enjoy.

-After doing lots of research, testing ideas and approaching this decision with care, we are now beginning the process of a name change.
-This includes putting into place a robust plan to ensure that we mitigate the risks of renaming the charity and to make certain that everyone knows we’re still the same charity deep down, just with a different name and a fresh new look.
+The name change process came after lots of research, testing ideas and approaching the decision with care.
+This included putting a robust plan in place to ensure that we mitigated the risks of renaming the charity and to make certain that everyone knows we’re still the same charity deep down, just with a different name and a fresh new look.

-Eventually, our old brand will cease to exist.
-On our digital channels, like our website, social media, email, and our internal systems we use day-to-day, you’ll see the shift to our new brand when it launches almost immediately.
+On our digital channels, like our website, social media, email, and our internal systems we use day-to-day, you will have seen the shift to our new brand.

 However, any changes we make to our materials, clothing and physical items will be introduced gradually to avoid waste wherever possible and to ensure a smooth transition from our current brand to our new one.
 During this time, you may still see references to our old brand whilst we work to phase this out.